2

 Foggy Nelson Saves Daredevil

 Matt’s secret identity sometimes got Foggy into mortal peril.
 When Foggy went to the wax museum with some friends, he got caught in the middle of a brawl between Daredevil, Ox, and the Eel, which landed him in the hospital.
-He recovered and made it back to work to assist Namor, who needed help preventing the surface world from hurting his ocean home.
-Next, Foggy worked for Wilbur Day, a former employee of Kaxton Laboratories whose patents for hydraulic lifts were stolen by his boss Carl Kaxton.
+He recovered and made it back to work to assist Namor McKenzie, AKA Namor the Sub-Mariner, who needed help preventing the surface world from hurting his ocean home.
+Next, Foggy worked for Wilbur Day, AKA Stilt-Man, a former employee of Kaxton Laboratories whose patents for hydraulic lifts were stolen by his boss Carl Kaxton.

-Foggy was once mistaken for Daredevil when Spider-Man tracked the Super Hero back to the offices of Nelson & Murdock.
+Foggy was once mistaken for Daredevil when Peter Parker, AKA Spider-Man, tracked the Super Hero back to the offices of Nelson & Murdock.
 Spider-Man didn’t think the blind Matt could be Daredevil, so he set his sights on Nelson.
 Foggy did not deny the accusation, wanting to prove himself to Page.
 To further the ruse, he bought a Daredevil costume from costume designer Melvin Potter.

 Later, Nelson was elected New York City District Attorney and made Matt his assistant.
-His campaign was terrorized by the Jester (Jonathan Powers), who was hired by mayoral candidate Richard Raleigh and preferred a more malleable DA.
+His campaign was terrorized by the Jester, who was hired by mayoral candidate Richard Raleigh and preferred a more malleable DA.
 Daredevil defeated Jester, and Raleigh was killed by Man-Monster during an encounter with Spider-Man.

 Foggy Nelson Becomes District Attorney

-Unfortunately, all the success and ambition came crashing down when Foggy was blackmailed by a time-traveling android (Mr. Kline) hoping to pre-empt future events by unfairly prosecuting Daredevil’s friend Black Widow (Natasha Romanoff) on false murder charges.
+Unfortunately, all the success and ambition came crashing down when Foggy was blackmailed by a time-traveling android known as Mr. Kline, hoping to pre-empt future events by unfairly prosecuting Daredevil’s friend Natasha Romanoff, Black Widow on false murder charges.
 Matt defended her and cleared her of all charges.
 The case was a black mark on Foggy’s legal reputation and destroyed any chances he had for becoming governor.
 Ashamed of his actions, Nelson contemplated resigning as DA, but was dissuaded by Murdock.

-Months later, Nelson was targeted for assassination while investigating Mandrill’s Black Spectre terrorists.
-He survived, but was abducted by Phil Sterling, now Death-Stalker, who sought secrets uncovered by Nelson’s activist sister Candace.
+Months later, Nelson was targeted for assassination while investigating Jerome Beechman, AKA Mandrill’s Black Spectre terrorists.
+He survived, but was abducted by Phil Sterling, AKADeath-Stalker, who sought secrets uncovered by Nelson’s activist sister Candace.
 Daredevil rescued both Nelson siblings.

 Foggy’s brilliant legal mind was coveted by both the good guys and the bad.
 Nick Fury asked him to serve on S.H.I.E.L.D.’s board of directors, but a sentient Dreadnought robot abducted Nelson for the subversive Hydra.
 Hydra also captured Daredevil and Black Widow, but Nelson freed them to defeat Dreadnought and its comrades.
 Foggy ultimately declined S.H.I.E.L.D.’s offer.